questdb/questdb.io/blog/2021-05-05-questdb-release-6-0-tsbs-benchmark.md

 read and write performance.
 The suite is extensible so that different use cases and query types can be included and compared across systems.

-Here are our results of the benchmark with the 'cpu-only' use case using up to fourteen workers on an AWS EC2 m5.8xlarge instance with sixteen cores.
+Here are our results of the benchmark with the `cpu-only` use case using up to fourteen workers on an AWS EC2 `m5.8xlarge` instance with sixteen cores.

 <Screenshot
   alt="Time series benchmark suite results showing QuestDB outperforming ClickHouse, TimescaleDB and InfluxDB when using four workers" height={377}
   src="/img/blog/2021-05-05/max-throughput-comparison.png"
-  title="Benchmark results comparing the point of maximum throughput of QuestDB, ClickHouse, InfluxDB and TimescaleDB" width={650}
+  title="TSBS results comparing the maximum ingestion throughput of QuestDB, InfluxDB, ClickHouse, and TimescaleDB" width={650}
 />